Hua-YS/Multi-Scene-Recognition/README.md

 In this work, we propose a large-scale dataset, namely MultiScene dataset, and provide extensive benchmarks.

-## MultiScene Dataset
+## Dataset
-This dataset aims at two tasks: 1) *developing algorithms for multi-scene recognition* and 2) *network learning with noisy labels*.
+MultiScene dataset aims at two tasks: 1) *developing algorithms for multi-scene recognition* and 2) *network learning with noisy labels*.

 We collect 100k high-resolution aerial images with the size of 512x512 around the world.
 All of them are assigned with crowdsourced labels provided by [OpenStreetMap (OSM)](https://www.openstreetmap.org/), and 14k of them are mannually inspected yielding clean labels (show in red).